obbcth/Notebook9-Metal-Hackintosh/README.md

 ## Current Status

 - **Hibernate is not Working.** If you try to hibernate, **you should remove battery physically.**
-- **SD Card Reader** is not working.
-[Sinetek-rtsx.kext](https://github.com/cholonam/Sinetek-rtsx) might solve it, but I haven't tried.
 - Everything else works well

 ### OpenCore